You must be signed in to read the rest of this article.

 Depression may be reduced through good communication and listening skills by the palliative care team.
 Most palliative care units have chaplains available to discuss issues that may promote anxiety in palliative care patients, such as death and the afterlife.
 The chaplains are also important for the palliative care team to explore biomedical ethical issues, such as intravenous hydration.

 Dental treatment of palliative care patients should be provided with an approach to both maintain and improve function, but with a sense of reality.
-The author has developed the CARE approach: The dental professional must provide comfort (C) measures to maintain or improve dental function, bearing in mind that quality of life is paramount.
+The author has developed the CARE approach: The dentist must provide comfort (C) measures to maintain or improve dental function, bearing in mind that quality of life is paramount.
 The patient’s oral status must be continuously assessed (A) along with the changing prognosis of the patient.
 Finally, reality (RE) should shape the definitive treatment plan.

 Throughout the phases of palliative care, from the time patients are active participants in their oral care to the point in which they may become comatose, the role of the palliative care dentist is to provide comfort, ensuring that the patient is free of pain and infection from dental problems, thus improving the quality of life for these patients.